We have a Treasure!

 The library also contains works in many languages on the Fathers of the Church, Medieval Theology, Church History, official Church documents, Spiritual writings, Modern Theology, Popes, Saints - and much, much more.
 Recently researchers and students of Theology preparing their theses and dissertations have found their way to the library - it is to be hoped that many others will also find their way there.

 Information and instructions on how to use the library and borrow books - including the huge collection provided by the Verbum software - can be obtained during opening hours: it is just a matter of asking without hesitation!
-If necessary our librarian Janne Mäkelä will assist you with more challenging reference questions.
+If necessary our librarian Liina Eloaho will assist you with more challenging reference questions.

 The library's address is: Studium Catholicum, Ritarikatu 3b A, 3rd floor.
-Four days a week (Tuesdays to Fridays) it is possible to consult with a librarian, on Mondays the library is kept open by volunteers to allow loaning and returning of books.
+On Wednesdays and Thursdays it is possible to consult with a librarian, on other weekdays the library is kept open by volunteers to allow loaning and returning of books.

-The Studium collection is now electronically catalopgues, and the catalogue can be consulted on the Studium's Library Search page.
+The Studium collection is now electronically catalogued, and the catalogue can be consulted on the Studium's Library Search page.

 There's more - in Finnish